 - 7.62 This policy has four component parts.
 The first offers support to existing community facilities.
 The second requires that any proposals for the redevelopment of the existing MK College site at Leadenhall for residential development should provide a new community facility.
 The third offers support for a new community facility at Peartree Bridge.
-The fourth requires that any redevelopment proposals that would affect an existing community facility should provide a replacement facility to an equivalent size. - 7.63 I am satisfied that the first component of the policy is appropriate.
-I recommend a modification to clarify the amount of car parking required.
+The fourth requires that any redevelopment proposals that would affect an existing community facility should provide a replacement facility to an equivalent size. - 7.63 I am satisfied that the first component of the policy is appropriate both in its approach and in relation to the community facilities to which it applies.
+I recommend that the policy should make a direct reference to the identified community facilities in Appendix A.18 of the Plan.
+Otherwise the decision maker will not have the clarity required by the NPPF.
+I also recommend a modification to clarify the amount of car parking required.
 I sought clarification from MKC and the Community Council on the second criterion.
 The responses have helped me to understand the philosophy behind the policy and the extent to which the requirement would have regard to national policy.
-For clarity, I recommend a modification to this part of the policy so that it has regard to the Community Infrastructure Levy Regulations 2010. - 7.64 I am satisfied that the third component of the policy meets the basic conditions.
+For clarity, I recommend a modification to this part of the policy so that it has regard to the Community Infrastructure Levy Regulations 2010.
+I am satisfied that the third component of the policy meets the basic conditions.
 The fourth component of the policy is also appropriate in principle.
 I can see that it provides a local dimension to Policy CS17 of the Core Strategy.
 Nevertheless, I recommend that its requirements are limited to the provision of an equivalent floorspace for the same reasons as I have set out in relation to Policy WN15 (paragraph 7.56).